Middle East

 It includes 18 Conversational Lessons in one Arabic dialect of your choice with grammatical and structural analyses, exercises & practices, voice track, and a telephone prearranged office-hour.

-The 20 weeks can be extended for students, who need more time to finish this course at $50.00/ month (4 weeks).
+Course Extension: The 20 weeks can be extended for students, who need more time to finish this course at $50.00/ month (4 weeks).
+Under special circumstances, we may provide an extension at no charge.

 registration